Eton 409A Valuations for Late-Stage, Private Companies

 At Eton, we work with late-stage companies facing these pressures every day.
 Backed by Big 4 consulting experience and Stanford Law expertise, we deliver rigorous audit-ready valuations at the speed finance teams need, all while keeping pricing accessible for late-stage teams.

-In this article, I’ll break down how 409As change as companies mature, what you should look for in a provider, the process we follow, and the methodologies most relevant for Series B, C, D, and pre-IPO companies.
+In this article, I’ll break down how 409As change as companies mature, the process we follow, and the valuation methodologies we use for Series B, C, D, and pre-IPO companies, highlighting exactly why late-stage finance teams choose Eton as their valuation partner.

 Early-Stage vs. Late-Stage 409A Valuations: What’s the Difference?